Zehelein/pg-transactional-outbox/lib/README.md

 > stay in this table.
 This can be seconds but also some minutes.
 You can define
 > different age thresholds for processed messages, abandoned ones, and a general
 > max age setting.
 To be safe you can add logic to not send messages anymore
 > that are older than these defined durations.
+> As an alternative you could also create a `outbox_archive` table and write a
+> script to move the messages into that table instead of deleting them.

 ### Outbox Storage